SØG

 The IB Coordinator will inform the IB Diploma candidates of these rules, and the practical arrangements for the exams, at a meeting at the beginning of April.

-Promotion of a student to the next consecutive class is contingent on the student’s having sat examinations – including internally assessed school tests (Danish and/or history assignment, STX assignment) and on the student’s having participated in and benefited from the teaching sufficiently to be awarded end-of-year grades.
+Promotion of a student to the next consecutive class is contingent on the students having sat examinations – including internally assessed school tests and on the students having participated in and benefited from the teaching sufficiently to be awarded end-of-year grades.

 At the end of the academic year, the school will assess the achievement of the individual students and how much they have benefited from the teaching.

 Pre-IB and IB students are automatically promoted to the next consecutive class if the student is in good standing at the school, i.e. abides by these school rules, and if the student has a grade average of 4.0 in his/her end-of-year grades and end-of-year exam grades.
 If the grade average is below 4.0 in either the end-of-year grades or the end-of-year exam grades, promotion to the next class is based on the testimonies of the subject teachers.
-If a student is not deemed academically capable of promotion, the student is invited to discuss with the student counsellor or IB Coordinator the possible alternatives to being promoted to the next class.
+Students might be promoted with a condition if there is an indication that the student will improve grades and/or standings.
+If a student is not deemed academically capable of promotion, the student is invited to discuss the possible alternatives to being promoted with the head of programme..
 If a student is not in good standing, at the end of a school year the student will not be promoted to the next class.
 In cases where a student continuously fails to adhere to school rules, the student will be expelled from school, cf. the rules and procedures in this document.

 Lectio serves as the school intranet and is used for internal information and communication purposes.
 Accordingly, students are required to read the relevant information on Lectio on a daily basis.